SocketDotTech/socket-docs/docs/promises.md

    - `returnData`: The actual data returned from the source chain (balance).
 This data is automatically returned by the Watcher.

 ## Example Use Case
-Consider a cross-chain token bridge transaction where the user's balance must be validated before tokens are transferred.
+Consider a chain-abstracted token bridge transaction where the user's balance must be validated before tokens are transferred.
 Here's how it works:

 1. **Initiate the transfer**: The `transfer` function creates a promise to check the user's balance.
 2. **Set up a promise callback**: The `then` method sets a callback to handle the balance check.